Bob Wright: Autism Speaks

-One of Wright's grandchildren, Christian, was diagnosed with autism, prompting him and his wife, Suzanne, to found an advocacy group.
-The couple launched Autism Speaks in 2005, and Wright became its chairman.
+One of Wright's grandchildren was diagnosed with autism, prompting Wright and his wife, Suzanne, to found an advocacy group.
+The couple set up Autism Speaks in 2005, and Wright became its chairman.
 The Wrights' organization merged with Autism Coalition for Research and Education in 2005, National Alliance for Autism Research in 2006 and Cure Autism Now in 2007.
 In its first 9 years, Autism Speaks invested a half-billion dollars, focusing on science and research.
 The organization helped persuade the U.S. government to invest billions in autism research; as of 2014, Congress had dedicated more than $3 billion for autism research and monitoring.
 During Wright's tenure, the organization teamed up with Google in 2014 on the MSSNG project to sequence a database of autism genomes.
 Wright resigned as chairman of Autism Speaks in May 2015; as of February 2016, he remained on the board as a co-founder of the organization and on its executive committee.
 His book, The Wright Stuff: from NBC to Autism Speaks, written with Diane Mermigas, was published March 29, 2016.